thenexthub/Codira/docs/DifferentiableProgramming.md

 Control algorithms used in robotics and mechanical engineering rely on (often higher-order) derivatives of functions that model the behavior of joints and other physical systems.
-A language like Swift that can efficiently compute these derivatives without incurring the unpredictable runtime overhead of garbage collection may be well-placed to run aboard robots.
+A language like Codira that can efficiently compute these derivatives without incurring the unpredictable runtime overhead of garbage collection may be well-placed to run aboard robots.